Plant care

 Watering

 Outdoor okra crops want weekly deep watering.
 The single best habit is a finger-test before watering — push a finger 3-4 cm into the soil.
-If it comes back damp, wait a day.
-If it comes back dust-dry, water deeply at the base of the plant.
-Drought-tolerant once established; consistent moisture in pod formation.
+Damp = wait a day; dust-dry = water deeply at the base of the plant.
+Drought-tolerant once established, but give about 2.5 cm (1 inch) of water per week as one or two deep soaks at the base — Texas A&M Extension notes watering every 7-10 days lifts yields.
+Increase during heat and pod set; water sandy soils more often, and keep foliage dry to avoid fungal disease.

 Soil and pot